 In most states where it writes insurance, UPC offers one or more extended coverage packages, typically called Premier and Premier Plus endorsements.
 These bundles increase both the types of coverage provided to home insurance buyers and the dollar coverage limits of some coverages provided by the base package.

-UPC also sells two kinds of flood insurance, though it does not write policies directly for either: federally backed policies through the NFIP and a private policy through a flood insurer.
+UPC sells two kinds of flood insurance, though it does not write policies directly for either federally backed policies through the NFIP or private policies through a flood insurer.

 Other property coverages available from UPC

-- Landlord/commercial residential property coverage: Protects the structure of a multi-unit apartment building you rent out, as well as liability coverage.
+- Landlord/commercial residential property coverage: protects the structure of a building you rent out, as well as liability coverage.

-UPC does have strong financial standing, however.
-The company received an A rating from financial rating company Demotech (in lieu of getting a rating from A.M.
-Best).
-This means UPC has "excellent" ability to pay out claims, even in case of a widespread disaster.
-But it's worth noting that an A is the third-best ranking Demotech provides, behind A Prime and A Double-Prime.
+UPC received an "M" financial strength rating from Demotech (in lieu of getting a rating from AM Best).
+This means UPC may lack the ability to pay out claims in case of a widespread disaster.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.